 Last year I opened the first round of my e-course, Detox Your Resume, which was really well received!
-As part of the introduction to this course I asked all 80 first-round participants if there was anything in particular they wanted to know about creating a resume, with a plan to address as many of these questions as possible within the course.
+As part of the introduction to this course I asked all 80 first-round participants if there was anything in particular they wanted to know about creating a resume.
+I planned to address as many of these questions as possible within the course.

-Well, the results were overwhelming - the majority of responses I received were about changing career paths and optimising your resume for a career change.
-This is such a huge topic and I have indeed addressed the questions - to a point - within the Detox Your Resume course, but as this seems to be the very question on everyone's lips, I have decided to get all over it in more detail in this blog post!
+Well, the results were overwhelming.
+The majority of responses I received were about changing career paths and optimising your resume for a career change.
+This is such a huge topic and I have indeed addressed the questions within the Detox Your Resume course.
+But as this seems to be the very question on everyone's lips, I'm going over it in more detail here!

-In this post I am going to share with you my top tips for optimising your resume for a career change and will even include some bonus tips for your cover letter!
+In this post I am going to share with you my top tips for optimising your resume for a career change.
+I'll even include some bonus tips for your cover letter!

 ABR: Always be relevant!
 That's just one tip for optimising your resume for career change.

-If you are going to include an Objective in your resume you should draw attention to the fact that you are transitioning from one industry or role to another and give a short, sharp and succinct reason for the transition.
-Remember that your Objective should only be one short paragraph – this is not the time or the place to start waffling on about advice you received from your grandmother.
+If you are going to include an Objective in your resume you should draw attention to the fact that you are transitioning from one industry or role to another.
+Give a short, sharp and succinct reason for the transition.
+Remember that your Objective should only be one short paragraph.
+This is not the time or the place to start waffling on about advice you received from your grandmother.

 In a standard resume, you should be including a short 1-2 sentence introduction to your role before creating a bullet point list of your tasks and responsibilities.
-However, when you are changing careers, the tasks and responsibilities that you held in your previous roles are of less importance and your employer is going to be focused on your transferable skills; the things that you can do that demonstrate that you are likely to be capable in this new industry or role.
-There are a couple of ways that you can highlight your transferable skills in your experience section.
+However, when you are changing careers, the tasks and responsibilities that you held in your previous roles are of less importance.
+Your employer is going to be focused on your transferable skills; the things that you can do that demonstrate that you are likely to be capable in this new industry or role.
+There are a couple of ways you can highlight your transferable skills in your experience section.

-The second way that you can highlight your transferable skills in the Experience section of your resume is to flip it on its head and not talk about your experience, but focus on the transferable skills that you developed in that role.
-It still falls under your Experience, but instead of providing a list of the tasks and responsibilities you held in that role, you are going to focus on the skills you developed that are related to your new position.
-You should still start off with the 1-2 sentence introduction about your role and least into your bullet pointed list of transferable skills.
+The second way that you can highlight your transferable skills in the Experience section of your resume is to flip it on its head and not talk about your experience.
+Instead, focus on the transferable skills that you developed in that role.
+It still falls under your Experience.
+But instead of providing a list of the tasks and responsibilities you held in that role, you are going to focus on the skills you developed that are related to your new position.
+Start off with the 1-2 sentence introduction about your role and then a bullet pointed list of transferable skills.

 In my role at XYZ Bank, I am the first point of contact for customers who are attending the branch.
 It is my role to triage their enquiry and refer them to the relevant contact within the bank.
 My key roles and responsibilities are: